 - Automobile homicide

 - Sex offenses that can lead to offender registration

 - Child abuse that can lead to offender registration

-Besides these crimes, you should be able to expunge any other offense if you wait the required period and meet all other requirements.
+Besides these crimes, you should be able to expunge many other offenses if you wait the required period and meet all other requirements.
 However, even if your convictions are not barred from expungement, the length of your criminal record might make you ineligible.

 When a person enters the criminal justice system, records are made of every hearing and proceeding.
 These records go all the way back to a person’s initial arrest.
 The problem many people face is dealing with criminal records even though they were never convicted.
-If you were arrested, but charges were dismissed or never filed, you can have the arrest expunged after 30 days in many cases, regardless of the crime you were charged with.
+If you were arrested but charges were dismissed or never filed, you can have the arrest expunged after 30 days in many cases, regardless of the crime you were charged with.

 Expungement Eligibility in Salt Lake City